DylanDijk/dylandijk.github.io/_tabs/projects.md

   - [Issue](https://github.com/cran-task-views/Hydrology/issues/141#issue-1702686855) in the Hydrology Task View agreeing with CTVsuggest suggestions.
   - Additions in the Epidemiology Task View, with commits mentioned in [this issue](https://github.com/cran-task-views/Epidemiology/issues/29#ref-commit-c85ef37).
   - Additions in the SportsAnalytics Task View, with commits mentioned in [this issue](https://github.com/cran-task-views/SportsAnalytics/issues/13).
+  - [Issue](https://github.com/cran-task-views/Phylogenetics/issues/9) in the Phylogenetics Task View, where they had a bunch of recommended packages.

 </div>
 </details>